New National Occupational Classification (NOC)

 Eligible job offers

-For all applicants, including PGWP holders, at the time your application is submitted, and at the time the AAIP assesses your application, you must have a bona fide full-time job offer or employment contract from an Alberta employer to work in your current occupation in Alberta.
+All applicants, including PGWP holders, must have a full-time job offer or employment contract from an Alberta employer to work in their current occupation in Alberta when the application is submitted and when we assess it.

-You must meet the terms agreed to in your job offer or employment contract at the time of your application is submitted and at the time the AAIP assesses your application.
+You must meet the terms agreed to in your job offer or employment contract when your application is submitted and when we assess it.

 Ineligible applicants based on job offer